sur950/any_link_preview/README.md

   /// Customize background colour
   /// Deaults to `Color.fromRGBO(235, 235, 235, 1)`
-  final Color backgroundColor;
+  final Color? backgroundColor;

   /// Widget that need to be shown when
   /// plugin is trying to fetch metadata
-  /// If not given anything then default one will be shown final Widget placeholderWidget;
+  /// If not given anything then default one will be shown final Widget? placeholderWidget;

   /// Widget that need to be shown if something goes wrong
   /// Defaults to plain container with given background colour
   /// If the issue is know then we will show customized UI
-  /// Other options of error params are used final Widget errorWidget;
+  /// Other options of error params are used final Widget? errorWidget;

   /// Title that need to be shown if something goes wrong
-  /// Deaults to `Something went wrong!` final String errorTitle;
+  /// Deaults to `Something went wrong!` final String? errorTitle;

   /// Body that need to be shown if something goes wrong
   /// Deaults to `Oops!
 Unable to parse the url.
 We have sent feedback to our developers & we will try to fix this in our next release.
-Thanks!` final String errorBody;
+Thanks!` final String? errorBody;

   /// Image that will be shown if something goes wrong
   /// & when multimedia enabled & no meta data is available
-  /// Deaults to `A semi-soccer ball image that looks like crying` final String errorImage;
+  /// Deaults to `A semi-soccer ball image that looks like crying` final String? errorImage;

   /// Give the overflow type for body text (Description)
   /// Deaults to `TextOverflow.ellipsis`